 - The kind of Anthropology taught at UC is known as social and cultural Anthropology.
 This branch of Anthropology intersects with other academic disciplines taught at UC such as Geography, History, Sociology, Political Science and International Relations, Māori and Pacific studies, Philosophy, Cultural Studies, and Fine Arts.

-Anthropology offers insights into many of the social issues and problems facing New Zealand and the world today.
-Anthropologists therefore have an important role to play in areas of public policy, international relations, foreign affairs and human rights.
+Anthropology offers insights into many of the social issues and problems facing Aotearoa New Zealand and the world today.
+Anthropologists therefore have an important role to play in areas of public policy, international relations, foreign affairs, and human rights.